Who we are

-Supplier diversity is a business strategy that drives the inclusion of diverse-owned businesses in the procurement of goods and services within an organization.
+Supplier diversity is a business strategy that drives the inclusion of diverse-owned businesses in the procurement of goods within an organization.
 Diverse groups vary globally in accordance with local laws but often include underrepresented groups such as women and local in-country minorities.
 Diverse companies are currently certified by being at least 51 percent owned, operated, and controlled by diverse individuals.
 Supplier diversity does NOT include lowering bidding standards or awarding business based on diversity status.
 The MOD encourages participation by diverse supplier which support the manufacturing process.

 Three focus areas of the MOD working group include: